djbrieck/brieckspro/content/posts/apple-watch-failed-update/index.md

 ## Introduction

-My lovely wife Darcy was telling me that her Apple Watch (model A1977) was having problems updating, so I check it out to see whats going on.
+Darcy was telling me that her Apple Watch (model A1977) was having problems updating, so I check it out to see whats going on.

 ## Troubleshooting